GIXLabs/SAndC/Lab7/README.md

    ![Python error 3](assets/python_error3.png)

-1. In medical practice, data such as PPG or ECG are usually considered as the privacy of patients.
+1. In medical practice, data such as PPG or ECG are usually considered private.
 So you are also welcome to use anonymous recording in this lab, for example, by writing '**member 1**' instead of your name.

 ## Filter the noise using moving average
 1. In Spyder, open [moving_average_filter.py](src/moving_average_filter.py), remember to change the file name of your recorded data.